About

 Application

-For the 2024 competition, please upload a single PDF file containing all application materials to the appropriate portal: (1) Sport Psychology; (2) Exercise and Health Psychology; or (3) Motor Learning/Control.
+For the 2024 competition (deadline: May 31, 2024), please upload a single PDF file containing all application materials to the appropriate portal: (1) Sport Psychology; (2) Exercise and Health Psychology; or (3) Motor Learning/Control.
 You can only submit to one of these three areas.
 Applicants will be notified of decisions by June 17, 2024.
 Applicants not chosen for the award are encouraged to resubmit their abstracts as part of the regular conference program.
 For questions, please contact the Director of Sport and Exercise Psychology (Dr. Jessica Fraser-Thomas; jft@yorku.ca) or the Director of Motor Learning and Control (Dr. Heather Neyedli; hneyedli@dal.ca).

 Award Adjudication